Sapo National Park: Geography and climate

 Located in Sinoe County in southwestern Liberia, Sapo National Park covers an area of 1804 km2.
 The park is bounded to the north by the Putu Mountains and to the west by the Sinoe River.
 The park's quite homogeneous, flat and marshy topography supports a large area of uninhabited forest.
 Its southeastern area has lower elevations of approximately 100 m and gentle hills, while there are elevations of about 400 m and steep ridges in the north.
 There are many small streams and rivers between these ridges.
 Sinoe River is the largest river in the park.
 Mount Putu's 640 m summit is the highest elevation in the park.

-The park has a tropical climate, with temperatures ranging between 22–28 °C (72–82 °F).
+The park has a tropical climate, with temperatures ranging between 22 and 28 °C (72–82 °F).
 The forest's average relative humidity is 91%.
 Annual precipitation at Basintown, 4 km south of the park's headquarters, averaged 2596 mm in the 1980s.
 The park's dry season occurs from November to April and the wet season lasts from May to October.
 January and December are the driest months in the park, and May and August are the wettest months.
 There is a mid-dry period of decreased rainfall in July, which occasionally extends into August.
 During the dry season, many of the smaller streams dry up and their sandy and rocky stream beds are exposed.
 The dry season also causes the larger rivers shrink in size, exposing waterfalls and sandbars.
 In the rainy season, river levels can rise by more than 4 m in one night, inundating forests near the rivers.